Chewy, crunchy, and unbelievably satisfying, this awesome cranberry walnut bread might just become your new favorite. It’s amazing toasted!

 Here’s a few that I’ve made and if I can do it, so can you!

-- 3 cups bread flour
+- 2 ½ cups bread flour, divided

-- 1 cup old-fashioned oats
+- 1 cup rolled or quick oats (see note)

 - 2 teaspoons ground cinnamon

-- 1 teaspoon salt
+- 1 ½ teaspoons salt

-- 1 cup plus 2 tablespoons water
+- 1 cup water

-- 1 tablespoon vegetable or canola oil
+- 3 tablespoons vegetable or canola oil

-- 1 cup chopped walnuts
+- ½ cup chopped walnuts

-- 1 cup dried cranberries
+- ½ cup dried cranberries

-- In the bowl of a stand mixer, combine Platinum yeast, one cup flour, oats, cinnamon and salt.
+- In the bowl of a stand mixer, combine yeast, one cup flour, oats, cinnamon and salt.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.